 The EXERCISE SCIENCE program is designed to prepare students for careers in personal and corporate wellness and fitness.
 Students enrolled in the exercise science major learn how to demonstrate proficiency in the acquisition and utilization of clinical skills/motor skills pertaining to the care of the physically active population.
 Exercise science students also take more courses in the sciences to help them prepare for possible future graduate school study.
-Students who complete the Exercise Science program are prepared to pursue certifications as a Health/Fitness Specialist (HFS; offered by the American College of Sports Medicine [ACSM]) and Certified Strength and Conditioning Specialist (CSCS; offered by the National Strength and Conditioning Association [NSCA]).
+Students who complete the Exercise Science program are prepared to pursue certifications as an ACSM Certified Exercise Physiologist (ACSM EP-C; offered by the American College of Sports Medicine [ACSM]) and Certified Strength and Conditioning Specialist (CSCS; offered by the National Strength and Conditioning Association [NSCA]).

 Recent graduates from the Exercise Science program: